FIVE MOST SURPRISING FINDS

 What the iHeartMedia Black Podcast Network Reveals

 The network, which hosts dozens of shows across genres from comedy to news to wellness to finance, was designed to aggregate Black podcast audiences into a single platform that could command premium advertising rates.
-It was, in other words, the institutional media world’s attempt to catch up with what independent Black podcasters had already built.
+It was the institutional media world’s attempt to catch up with what independent Black podcasters had already built.

 Black Podcast Ecosystem: The Power Behind the Numbers